What Is Cultural SEL? A Guide for Families and Educators

 Below you’ll find answers to some of the questions us parents and educators ask most.
 These responses provide practical, honest guidance and reassurance for anyone wanting to grow their skills in Cultural SEL.

-A: You don’t need to be an expert.
+You don’t need to be an expert.
 Some training can help, but what’s even more important is a willingness to learn and listen.
 Focus on understanding the cultures represented in your class or home.
-Know that being open, reflective, and ready to adapt will carry you far.
+Be open, reflective, and ready to adapt; it will take you far.
 Ask questions and encourage students or your own children to share what’s important to them.

 Quick Reference Table